Irreversibility of decorrelating processes: an experimental assessment in cavity QED: Introduction

 In the last decades, considerable progress has been achieved in formally extending the concept of entropy production to microscopic nonequilibrium systems in both the classical~\cite{Esposito_2010,Sagawa_2013,Parrondo2015} and quantum~\cite{Landi2021,Goold_2016,Kosloff_2013} realms.
 In particular, an influential approach that stimulated a lot of research is the two-point measurement (TPM) scheme in stochastic quantum thermodynamics~\cite{Tasaki2000,Suomela_2014}.
 In this approach, irreversibility is also associated with closing a forward-backward cycle, but the cycle is modeled with three consecutive processes: The first forward and the last backward processes are unitary, $U_\tau$ and $\tilde U_\tau$, and hence reversible, while the second process, $\mathcal{E}$, is irreversible.
 The quantum trajectories given by the measured initial and final quantum states, $\rho_0$ and $\tilde\rho_\tau$, respectively, are employed to compute the entropy production of the intermediate irreversible process, see Fig.~\ref{fig:cycle}.

-Mathematically, the entropy production takes the form of the Kullback-Leibler-Umegaki (KLU) divergence $D\left(\rho_1||\rho_2\right)$, a common information-theoretic quantifier of the relative distance between two states, $\rho_1$ and $\rho_2$~\cite{Kullback1951,Umegaki1954}.
+Mathematically, the entropy production takes the form of the Kullback-Leibler-Umegaki (KLU) divergence $D\left(\rho_1||\rho_2\right)$, a common information-theoretic quantifier of the relative distance between a state $\rho_2$ and some reference state $\rho_1$~\cite{Kullback1951,Umegaki1954}.
 It is defined as $D\left(\rho_1||\rho_2\right)=-\text{Tr}\left[\rho_1\ln\rho_2\right]-S\left(\rho_1\right)$, with $S\left(\rho_1\right)$ being the von Neumann entropy of state $\rho_1$.
+Crucially, if the matrices $\rho_1$ and $\rho_2$ have reduced rank and different support, then $D$ risks to diverge to infinity.
+This is especially the case in the quantum realm where irreversibility does not necessarily stem from thermalisation as we shall see shortly.
+This calls for extra-care in estimating the entropy production from the measurement data.
+Exploring these experimental challenges of quantum thermodynamics is the main purpose of this paper.

 The divergence $D$, as the entropy $S$, is not associated with any observable.
-It is a nonlinear function of the states, rendering intricate an experimental assessment of the entropy production.
-Nonetheless, the entropy production has been experimentally deduced not only for the typical thermodynamic process of thermalization~\cite{Batalhao2015,Camati2016,Najera-Santos2020}, but also for genuinely quantum processes such as quantum measurement~\cite{Mancino2018,Harrington2019,Rossi2020}.
-In this paper, we experimentally assess the entropy production of several different irreversible processes that erase partially or completely the correlations of a bipartite system~\cite{Landi2021}.
+It is a nonlinear function of the states, rendering intricate experimental assessment of the entropy production.
+Nonetheless, the entropy production has been experimentally deduced not only for the typical thermodynamic process of thermalization~\cite{Batalhao2015,Camati2016,Najera-Santos2020}, but also for genuinely quantum processes such as quantum measurements~\cite{Mancino2018,Harrington2019,Rossi2020}.
+In this paper, we experimentally assess the entropy production of several different irreversible processes that partially or completely erase the correlations of a bipartite system~\cite{Landi2021}.